martijnkoopman/Thesis/README.md

 # MSc Geomatics thesis: 3D path-finding in a voxelized model of an indoor environment

 ## Synopsis
 This repository contains 14 programmable filters for [ParaView](http://www.paraview.org).
-These filters enable hierarchical path-finding in a model of an indoor environment.
-This code is the implementation of my thesis research.
+These filters should be executed in consequtive order to enable hierarchical path-finding in a model of an indoor environment.
+The path-finding method supports different kinds of actors by incorporating their size (width & height) and mode of locomotion (drive, walk, fly).
+The input model is decomposed into a cells and a graph is derived from this cell decomposition.
+Path-finding is then performed on two levels: first in the graph and then in the cell decomposition.

 ### Required input model